Epistemology gives a Future to Complementarity in Human-AI Interactions: Recommendations for Design, Governance and Future Research

-We have argued for a conceptual repositioning of human--AI complementarity within a computational reliabilist framework of justificatory AI.
-This repositioning changes what complementarity is evidence for, how failures to achieve it should be interpreted, and what else must be measured and governed for AI-assisted decision-making to be epistemically defensible.
+Our conceptual repositioning of complementarity changes what complementarity is evidence for, how failures to achieve it should be interpreted, and what else must be measured and governed for AI-assisted decision-making to be epistemically defensible.
 We summarize implications of our approach for design and governance, operationalizing them through an assurance checklist and measures of efficient complementarity.